IWUGERMANY/DIBS---Dynamic-ISO-Building-Simulator/README.md

 <p float="left">
   <img src="doc/img/BMWi_Logo.png" width="30%" />
 </p>
-in accordance with the parliamentary resolution of the German Parliament
+in accordance with the parliamentary resolution of the German Parliament.

 Total number of individual page views:
  <a href="https://trackgit.com">